MgaMPKAy/aliyun-mqs/README.md

 resp.message_id
 ```

-To determine wheater a request call is successed, use `Response::success?`
+To determine wheater a request call is succeed, use `Response::success?`

 ### Get an existing queue